 When considering knot choices for goat fence, Sarson favors either an S-knot or fixed knot.
 “The S-knot, found on Bekaert’s Sheep and Goat fence, is the same knot that’s found in horse fence.
 It provides a one-piece vertical stay wire, which is always a very good option.”
 The S-knot’s smooth design resists snagging while still providing the structure needed to stand up against buckling and sagging.

 Sarson explains that, “The fixed knot uses a third wire that ties a knot at the crossover points.
 This design also has a one-piece vertical stay wire.
-Both the S-knot and the fixed knot are much more resistant to sliding from
+Both the S-knot and the fixed knot are much more resistant to sliding from side to side than a standard hinge joint, which means it’s much harder for the goats to put a hole in it.”

 Wire Placement and Height